stephenjwilson/MeTeOR/README.md

 ```

 ## Raw Data and Results
 To host the data and results of the project, I used [dat](https://datproject.org/) and [bulk downloads](http://meteor.lichtargelab.org/download).
 Follow the link for the bulk downloads to get a compressed version of the network, results, or raw data.
+You can also use dat to download the raw data or results, as described below.
+The run script automatically downloads the dat data.
 ### Installing Node and dat
 To download data using dat, ensure node (version  >= 4) is installed
 ```bash